 17 St James Road, East Grinstead, West Sussex RH19 1DL

 The exterior is of painted roughcast with thin stone dressings.
 It is sited hard up to the road with a gabled west bay and then a massive tower the full width of the church.
 Single envelope beyond with an apsed east end.
 Inside the church is more Early Christian or Byzantine in feel.
 Barrel vaulted (in timber), plastered and with shallow lean-to aisles opening into short transepts with eastern chapels.
 Western gallery on a three-bay arcade.
-The interior is dominated by a baldachino that fills the sanctuary.
+The interior is dominated by a baldacchino that fills the sanctuary.
 Decoration is otherwise restrained, apart from the transept chapels.
 The open-back pine pews and the corona light fittings look original.

-Architect: F A Walters
+Architect: F. A. Walters

 Original Date: 1898

 Listed Grade: Grade II